JJscott/Project_D/README.md

 - Add the contents of the src directory to the project
 - Use the same CRT as the deps were built with (default Multi-threaded Debug DLL)

-The reason the VS solution(s) aren't in the git atm is because VS likes to make big database-type files.
-TODO use the right ignores so the solutions can be added?